— By Marquis Matson and Sandip Roy

 6. A Nap Can Improve Your Immune System

 It’s scientifically proven that hitting the hay at midday can significantly enhance the production of the immune-regulating molecules, which help the body to recover much faster and better.
 Just 30-minutes would do.
 Lack of rest negatively affects the metabolic system, brain functions, and the overall performance.
+Of all the nap benefits outlines here, this is going to give you a longer life – because, when

 Your vigilance to cope with the pressure and withstand mental attacks depends on your habits and beliefs.
 Research data about the side-effects of lack of sleep done at the University of Paris, Sorbonne, found that sleep deprivation indeed harms the immune system.